ClearBlade/xDot-Adapter/edge_scripts/init.d/readme.txt

 	3b. chown root:root /etc/init.d/xDotAdapter
 	3c. update-rc.d xDotAdapter defaults

-If you wish to start edge, rather than reboot, issue the following command from a terminal prompt:
+If you wish to start the adapter, rather than reboot, issue the following command from a terminal prompt:

 	/etc/init.d/xDotAdapter start